They Like Us Politically Angry

 I am choosing to build something else.
 On purpose.

+More kindness.
+More groundedness.
+More aliveness.
 More do-able good.

-I just know I want to live a life that reflects what I want more of.
+I want to live a life that reflects what I want more of.
 And I am no longer willing to outsource that decision to outrage algorithms and chaos merchants.